 Duodenitis treatment is similar to treatment for gastritis, but many people find that lifestyle adjustments, including natural remedies and diet, can go a long way in easing their duodenitis symptoms.

-Just what is duodenitis?
-Well, it is a medical term that is used to describe inflammation in the first part of the small intestine, called the duodenum.
+Duodenitis is a medical term that is used to describe inflammation in the first part of the small intestine, called the duodenum.
 It is similar to gastritis in that it leads to inflammation of the lining of the stomach.
 In many cases, gastritis and duodenitis occur at the same time.
 Duodenal inflammation can be very uncomfortable as it comes with pain, bleeding, and other gastrointestinal symptoms.

-The most common cause of duodenitis is infection linked to a bacterium known as Helicobacter pylori (H. pylori).
+The most common cause of duodenitis is an infection linked to a bacterium known as Helicobacter pylori (H. pylori).
 It disrupts the mucus barrier that usually protects the duodenal lining from acid in the stomach.
 Chronic inflammation can lead to duodenal ulcers.

 There are many people who become infected with H. pylori at a young age but don’t experience symptoms until adulthood.